 Different retirement rates are applied to the active members of the Main System, Highway Patrol, Judges, National Guard and Law Enforcement.
 Retirement rates for the Main System are detailed below.
-The retirement rates applied to the active members of the other groups are detailed in the respective actuarial sections.
+The retirement rates applied to the active members of the other groups are detailed in the valuation report for their retirement system.